 Additionally, whilst edible imitation gold leaf does exist, these are typically made from a combination of copper and zinc.
 Technically these are perfectly edible and will balance each other out.
 However, in too high a quantity both copper and zinc can be detrimental to your health.

 Edible gold flakes for drinks, desserts and other creative projects

 What Does Edible Gold Taste Like?

 However, whilst edible gold doesn’t have a taste, it does have its own texture.
 This texture is considered to be slightly crunchy by most.
-However, some people may need a drink to help them swallow the gold leaf.
+Some people may need a drink to help them swallow the gold leaf.

 The History Of Eating Edible Gold

 More recently, Marco Polo observed gold eating in various eastern cultures.
 Some would do so for reasons similar to that of the Ancient Egyptians.
-However, other cultures like the Japanese were more secular when it came to gold consumption.
-Here it was mainly used for decoration, particularly in more expensive sake bottles.
-Even here though, it is believed to have originated from the Japanese Tea Ceremony.
+However, other cultures like the Japanese, were more secular when it came to gold consumption.
+In Japan, it was mainly used for decoration, particularly in more expensive sake bottles.
+It is believed to have originated from the Japanese Tea Ceremony.

 The Middle Ages And Beyond